 Whether you are a seasoned open water swimmer, regular pool swimmer, triathlete, or just enjoy our local ocean, come try it out.
 The course we do is 1500m but you don’t have to swim the whole distance.
 We have 1.5 hours of lifeguard service, so you may do more than one lap.

-We are planning a (mostly) regular season and hosting swims on Monday and Thursday this summer.
+We are hosting swims on Monday and Thursday this summer from May 29th to August 31st (no swim August 7th).
 Tickets are limited due to lifeguard shortages.
-See Eventbrite for details.

 These rules apply:

 - Pre-payment only

 - No on-beach payments

 - No transfers to other people or dates

 New for this year: registrations for practice swims will be using TeamUp.
 You will need a TeamUp account to register for swims.
 You can create one now here:

 This year we are offering the option to pre-purchase a punchcard “membership” to get 6 swims for the price of 5.
 You can purchase this on TeamUp, under the membership header, or using the link below and use this to register for swims (you still need to register explicitly for each swim).
 Note: punchcards are only valid for the current season.